laytan/phpls/readme.md

 ## License

-Elephp is licensed with the [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) license.
+phpls is licensed with the [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) license.

 The project uses [JetBrains's phpstorm-stubs](https://github.com/JetBrains/phpstorm-stubs) which is also licensed with the [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) license and does not